dotlang/language/README.md

 # Modules

 Modules are source code files.
 You can import them into current module and use their public types and bindings.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports (If import path starts with `.` or `..` it is relative path, if it start with `/` it is based on global DOTPATH, else it's using external protocols like `git`).
-After importing a module, you will have access to their public types and bindings (Those that don't start with `_`).
+The result of import is a struct type.
+You can use `*` to destruct it into current module (and have access to types and bindings without prefix), or you can assign it's output to a new type.

 Bindings defined at module level must be compile time calculatable.